Yamnuska Wolfdog Sanctuary

 Planning Your Yamnuska Wolfdog Sanctuary Visit

-The sanctuary is open Thursday-Monday from 10 am – 5 pm.
+The sanctuary is open all year round every Thursday-Monday from 10 am – 5 pm.

 There are 3 options for your visit.
-All money made from the tours and visitors goes toward caring for the wolfdogs.
+All money made from the tours and visitors goes toward the sanctuary’s continued rescue efforts.

 The Sanctuary Walk is a self-guided walk along the open pathways of the sanctuary to view and read about the wolfdogs in their enclosures.
-No reservations needed.
+You can explore the property at your own pace.
+No reservations are needed.

 The Intro Tour is a guided walk through the sanctuary with one of the wolfdog experts.
+It is a more interactive tour than the Sanctuary Walk.
 Reservations are not required but large groups may want to confirm availability before making the drive.

 The Interactive Tour (what I did) allows only 6 people per tour, so be sure to make advance reservations.
-An expert wolfdog caretaker will take you into the enclosures to learn and interact with the wolfdogs.
+A wolfdog expert will take you into the enclosures for an up-close experience to learn and interact with the wolfdogs.

-After spending a few hours at Yamnuska Wolfdog Sanctuary, animal-lovers will not soon forget the wolfdogs’ golden eyes, instinctive howl, or what it feels like to get up close with nature’s closest genetic match to wolves in the wild.
+After spending a few hours at Yamnuska Wolfdog Sanctuary, animal lovers will not soon forget the wolfdogs’ golden eyes, instinctive howl, or what it feels like to get up close with nature’s closest genetic match to wolves.

 Would you like to meet the wolfdogs at the Yamnuska Wolfdog Sanctuary?